GarauGarau/mysite/content/post/latex/index.md

 [Beamer](https://ctan.org/pkg/beamer?lang=en) is a LaTeX package that allows you to create professional-quality slides for academic presentations.
 It is a powerful and flexible tool that offers a wide range of formatting options, including support for animations, overlays, and beamer themes.

 To use Beamer, you need to have a working LaTeX installation on your computer.
-You can then create a Beamer presentation by using the `\documentclass{beamer}` command at the top of your LaTeX document, and then writing your content using a combination of Beamer commands and standard LaTeX.
+You can then create a Beamer presentation by using the `\documentclass{beamer}` command at the top of your TeX document, and then writing your content using a combination of Beamer commands and standard LaTeX.

 Here is a simple example of a Beamer presentation:
 ```{=latex}